meshcloud/meshcloud-docs/docs/meshstack.building-pipeline-integration.md

 ### 2. Creating the Building Block Definition

 In order to provide an existing automation you already got covered in a pipeline triggered by meshStack you need to prepare a Building Block Definition.
-We advise to create this Definition in one of the workspaces that have "service management" enabled.
+You have to create this Definition in one of the workspaces that have "service management" enabled.
 Make sure to use the Building Block Definition of type Terraform/OpenTofu and provide the information for the repository hosting your version of the "Trigger Module".

 We advise to use a distinct name for the Building Block Definition that describes the outcome of the automation in the pipeline.